-The course follows Taylor's Greek to GCSE 1, supplemented with other resources for those students with prior experience.
+Greek is offered in two forms.
+It can be selected as per the normal subject choice process detailed earlier in this Guide.
+Meanwhile, those with high academic aspirations and demonstrable linguistic ability are invited to take Greek in place of regular Design & Technology or Art lessons.
+In both forms, the course follows Taylor's Greek to GCSE 1, supplemented with other resources for those students with prior experience.
 Beginners start with the Greek alphabet and quickly move on to basic verb and noun forms.
 Different chapters in the book concentrate on stories with one source or subject (e.g. Homer's Odyssey and Alexander the Great), offering an introduction to Greek culture along with language study.
-The course has a natural progression to OCR GCSE Classical Greek.
+The course has a natural progression to OCR GCSE Classical Greek, a challenging but highly regarded course.